Aid workers ask where was WHO in Ebola outbreak?

 The traditional practice of cleaning bodies by hand at funerals spread the virus, which is transmitted by body fluids.

 First detected in central Africa, Ebola had never struck West Africa and doctors had no idea what they were seeing.
-The outbreak was initially misdiagnosed as cholera.
+The outbreak was initially misdiagnozed as cholera.

 Only on March 13 did Guinea notify the WHO, which sent a team to the southeast the next day.
 Samples dispatched to a laboratory in France showed on March 21 what many feared – Ebola had struck a completely unprepared region.